muktadeshpande2/Basil-N-Coconut/README.md

 Tech Stack : HTML , CSS , JavaScript , Node.JS

 To be able to run this project on local machine , one must have Node.JS installed already.

+To run this project locally :

+1. Clone the project folder from the repository.
+2. Open the Terminal or the Command Line Interface inside the downloaded project folder.
+3. Type the command : npm start

+The project gets hosted on the localhost.